hkyutong/-/README.md

 </table>
 ⭐️:

+1. **We support batch processing now.**
-1. **For the new watermark with username,  the Yolo weights has been updated, try the new version watermark detect model, it should work better. **
+2. **For the new watermark with username,  the Yolo weights has been updated, try the new version watermark detect model, it should work better.**

-2. **We have uploaded the labelled datasets into huggingface, check this [dataset](https://huggingface.co/datasets/LLinked/sora-watermark-dataset) out.
+3. **We have uploaded the labelled datasets into huggingface, check this [dataset](https://huggingface.co/datasets/LLinked/sora-watermark-dataset) out.
 Free free to train your custom detector model or improve our model!**
-3. **One-click portable build is available** — [Download here](#3-one-click-portable-version) for Windows users!
+4. **One-click portable build is available** — [Download here](#3-one-click-portable-version) for Windows users!
 No installation required.

 ---